 People with depression may experience a variety of symptoms, but most commonly, "a deep feeling of sadness or a marked loss of interest or pleasure in daily activities," according to the American Psychiatric Association.
 Other symptoms of depression may include:

-- Agitation or restlessness
+- Irritability, agitation or restlessness

 - Lower sex drive

-- Insomnia or excessive sleeping
+- Insomnia or sleeping too much

-- Eating too much or too little
+- Change in appetite and/or weight, eating too much or too little

 - Unexplainable crying spells